REWARDS PROGRAM SELECTION CASE STUDY

 THE LIST

-The previous experience clearly needed revising.
 I did away with the dropdown and opted for a sheet that showcases the list of rewards options in full.
-As recognition over recall eases users’ mental load, I figured including brand logos would be a significant improvement.
+Since recognition over recall eases users’ cognitive load, I figured including brand logos would be a significant improvement.
 After selecting a program, the user can update their selection in the search form.
 I landed on 2 treatments for this:

 TILES